Service Dogs for Depression: What You Need to Know

 A service dog for depression can provide emotional support and comfort to individuals experiencing depression.
 They are trained to perform specific tasks that can help alleviate symptoms of depression, such as providing physical contact, reminding their owner to take medication, and interrupting self-harming behaviors.

 Service dogs that are trained to treat mental health conditions are referred to as psychiatric service dogs (PSDs).
-These pups are trained to help relieve the symptoms of disorders such as PTSD, OCD, schizophrenia, anxiety, and depression.
+These pups are trained to help relieve the symptoms of disorders such as PTSD, OCD, schizophrenia, anxiety, depression, and more.

 Below, we will give you more information on the differences between these support animal types.

-• Psychiatric service dogs – These are trained to help with mental health conditions.
-They may also provide comfort and routine to those that need it to help relieve their mental health symptoms.
+These are trained to perform tasks that help with mental health conditions.
+They may also provide comfort and routine to those who need it to help relieve their mental health symptoms.

-• Mobility assistance dogs – These are dogs trained to guide the blind or otherwise support those with mobility-centered disabilities.
-Their tasks include fetching items, turning off lights, and providing physical support.
+These are dogs trained to guide the blind or otherwise support those with mobility-centered disabilities.
+Their tasks can include fetching items, turning off lights, and providing physical support.

-• Medical service dogs – These are trained to alert their owners with certain medical conditions, such as seizures, diabetes, or blood pressure conditions.
+These are trained to alert their owners with certain medical conditions, such as seizures, diabetes, or high blood pressure.
 They are trained to bring their owners medications, alert to oncoming medical issues, or fetch emergency help, among other things.

-• Emotional support animals – These dogs are not trained to perform specific tasks.
-Instead, they offer comfort and companionship to those who may suffer from symptoms of anxiety, depression, OCD, or autism.
+These animals are not trained to perform specific tasks.
+Instead, they offer comfort and companionship to those who may suffer from symptoms of mental health disorders such as anxiety, depression, OCD, or autism.

 When it comes to depression, both a psychiatric service dog and an emotional support animal may help provide comfort and specific symptom relief.